deferpanic/gorump/examples/README.md

 We bundle applications with Rumprun by building a c-archive from them, and linking that to the Rumprun image.
 You will need a Rumprun toolchain for this step.
-We assume you have one.
+We assume you have one and it is in `$PATH`.

-To build an archive out of the included `main.go` in `examples`:
+You can just run `make`.

+Alternatively, to demonstrate the process, below is a depiction of what actually happens:

 ```
-CC=x86_64-rumprun-netbsd-gcc CGO_ENABLED=1 GOOS=netbsd ../go/bin/go build -buildmode c-archive -v -a -x main.go
+CC=x86_64-rumprun-netbsd-gcc CGO_ENABLED=1 GOOS=netbsd ../go/bin/go build -buildmode c-archive -v -a -x hello.go
 ```

 (`-vax` is optional, but it's useful to get an idea of what's going on)

-You should now have `main.a`.
+You should now have `hello.a`.
 To build a Rumprun unikernel image out of that:

 ```
-x86_64-rumprun-netbsd-gcc -g -o hello hello.c ./main.a
+x86_64-rumprun-netbsd-gcc -g -o hello hello.c ./hello.a
 rumprun-bake hw_virtio hello.bin hello
 ```